 Although Carroll Shelby was the focal point of the publicity his company generated, Shelby American was staffed by a whos who of racing royalty, from Phil Remington and Ken Miles to Peter Brock and Carroll Smith.
 And while the shop is often depicted as a menagerie of Southern California hot-rodders, it also embraced mechanics and fabricators from Canada, England, Switzerland, Australia, and New Zealand.
 Like the Cobra itself, the company magically came together as a whole that was greater than its constituent parts.

 By incorporating the recollections of dozens of lesser-known crewmen, Shelby American goes behind the scenes to tell long untold and misunderstood stories--the cheat embedded in the turbine Indy car, the oiling woes that sunk the tunnel-port Trans-Am Mustang, even details about the build of the first Cobra in Dean Moons cramped garage in Santa Fe Springs.
-The book also delves into the personalities and hijinks that made Shelby American such a vibrant place to work, whether they were transforming humdrum Mustangs into race-ready GT350 or fighting shop wars with cherry bombs and M-80s.
+The book also delves into the personalities and hijinks that made Shelby American such a vibrant place to work, whether team members were transforming humdrum Mustangs into race-ready GT350s or staging shop battles with cherry bombs and M-80s.

-Always standing above it all was Shelby himself.
-Dynamic, charismatic, mercurial, mercenary, and a little bit dangerous, he had to fight Ford bean counters as fiercely as he dueled with Enzo Ferrari.
-But for a few magical years, Shelby managed to beat both of them at their own games.
+Always standing above it all was a tall Texan.
+Dynamic, charismatic, mercurial, mercenary, and a little bit dangerous, Shelby had to fight Ford bean counters as fiercely as he dueled with Enzo Ferrari.
+But for a few miraculous years, Shelby managed to beat both of them at their own games.